 Ralph's son William, was Treasurer to King Henry 1st, and Justice of England.
 He married Matilda, the daughter of William, the Viscount d'Arques.
 He had two sons, Rabel and Ralph.
 They held lands in Grantham, Oston and Somerly.

 Early History of the Tancerville family

-Another 167 words (12 lines of text) covering the years 113 and 1137 are included under the topic Early Tancerville History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tancerville research.
+Another 84 words (6 lines of text) covering the years 113 and 1137 are included under the topic Early Tancerville History in all our PDF Extended History products and printed products wherever possible.

 Tancerville Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Tancerville, Tankerville, Tancarville, Tankarville, Tancarvill and many more.

 Early Notables of the Tancerville family (pre 1700)